jfvilasPersonal/oberkorn/docs/ingins/ingins-nginx-ingress-setup.md

 # NGINX Ingress setup
-This document will guide you thru the process of installing and configuring an NGINX Ingress controller in order to test JWTA.
+This document will guide you thru the process of installing and configuring an NGINX Ingress controller in order to test Oberkorn.

 Please, don't let the real life confuse you.
 There exist two similar projects around the words 'Nginx' and 'ingress controller':